 Moody College now has more than 150 faculty members teaching more than 4,200 undergraduate and 500 graduate students across five schools and departments and seven undergraduate majors.
 As one of the largest and most comprehensive communication colleges in the world, Moody is committed to growing diverse talent, increasing interdisciplinary innovation and revolutionizing digital media.

 Additional faculty hirings will be announced in the coming months.

 Stan Richards School of Advertising & Public Relations

 JoAnn Sciarrino arrives to Austin from the University of North Carolina at Chapel Hill School of Media and Journalism.
 She held the position of Knight chair in digital advertising and marketing since 2012 and taught digital marketing and market intelligence to undergraduates and graduate students.
 Her research interests are in digital marketing, digital advertising, marketing analytics and brand attachment.
 Prior to academia, she served as executive vice president for BBDO North America for 12 years, where she provided research, analytics and modeling solutions for more than 30 global clients including AT&T, Starbucks, Hyatt, FedEx, GE, L’Oreal, Proctor & Gamble and Bank of South Asia.
-Sciarrino has an M.B.A. in decision science from Emory University.
+Sciarrino has a master's in business administration with a focus on decision science from Emory University.

 Erica Ciszek's research and teaching are closely tied to commitments of strategic communication and social change.
-Ciszek holds a Ph.D. from the University of Oregon.
-Her research encompasses a triadic focus on activism as public relations, public relations as activism and activism and strategic communication.
-Before launching her academic career, Ciszek worked in public relations and advertising in strategic analytics and market research, as well as and contributed to LGBT newspapers and magazines.
+Ciszek holds a doctorate from the University of Oregon.
+Her research encompasses a triadic focus on activism as public relations, public relations as activism, and activism and strategic communication.
+Before launching her academic career, Ciszek worked in public relations and advertising in strategic analytics and market research, and contributed to LGBT newspapers and magazines.